mhaugrud/msumcspy/_sources/IntroRecursion/Glossary.rst

     data structure
         An organization of data for the purpose of making it easier to use.

-    exception
-        An error that occurs at runtime.

-    handle an exception
-        To prevent an exception from terminating a program by wrapping the block of code in a ``try`` / ``except`` construct.

     immutable data type
         A data type which cannot be modified.
 Assignments to elements or slices of immutable types cause a runtime error.